queeniewilliams/RushHour/README.md

 ### **_Description_**

-RushHour is an app where helps users to find available street parking nearby.
+RushHour is an app where helps users to find available street parking nearby and reserve the parking spot.

 Features: